About Team Watience

 We also are working together to promote the National Bone Marrow Donor Program registry, especially in minority communities; to reduce the terrible impact of bone marrow failure diseases, and improve survival rates nationwide.

 This website and blog is a place to honor Hadi's legacy, share a bit about life after his loss, and to raise awareness of aplastic anemia and the need for bone marrow research and donations, both physical and financial.
+It also serves as an outline for me to write about grief about losing a child, becoming a divorcée and having my house catch on fire, all in less than a year.

 In September of 2017, Hadi's twin brother, Zakaria threw a book at him.
 We didn't think much of Hadi's black eye at the time, but then we noticed additional bruises on his back.
 After a stay at the Fairfax INOVA hospital, Hadi was diagnosed with aplastic anemia.